spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 # Clean-up

-It is a good practice to clean up the resouces used for the tutorial from the cloud provider, to avoid unexpected cloud charges.
+It is a good practice to clean up the resources used for the tutorial from the cloud provider, to avoid unexpected cloud charges.

 <br />